kubernetes-sigs/external-dns/docs/proposal/weight_policies_aws.md

 following is true:

 * The record is set to be created but the endpoint has been marked by the plan as having an owner
-* The record is set to be delete but the endpoint has been marked by the plan as having an owner which is managing valid records
+* The record is set to be deleted but the endpoint has been marked by the plan as having an owner which is managing valid records